coloradoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What is the Average Child Support Payment in Colorado?

-Child support payments in the state are determined by the Colorado State Legislature’s Child Support Guidelines.
+Child support payments in the state are generally determined by the Colorado State Legislature’s Child Support Guidelines.
 These guidelines are based primarily on a family’s income, which varies from one family to another.
 As a result, there is no set amount for child support payments in the state.
 The guidelines were created to ensure that a fair share of each parent’s income and resources goes to their children.

 The guidelines determine the monthly payment based on what the family would have spent if the parents were not divorced, separated, or unmarried.
-Factors considered in the approach include:
+Factors considered in the approach typically include:

-• Parent’s gross income
+• Parents’ gross income

 • All expenses specific to the child’s needs